lbryio/lbry.com/content/faq/trending.md

 ## How do trending, top, and discovery work on LBRY?

-As of the [LBRY Erikson Release](https://github.com/lbryio/lbry-desktop/releases/tag/v0.34.0), the LBRY desktop app and web app support dynamic trending and top views based on your interests and the channels you follow.
-This article explains how these features work. **Please note: Your list of followed tags does not currently sync between devices and may be lost if cache/data is cleared.**
+LBRY apps support dynamic trending and top discovery based on your interests and the channels you follow.
+This article explains how these features work.

+**Please note: Content publishers are responsible for ensuring appropriate and valid tags are used.
+If posting content for mature audiences, the Mature tag MUST be specified.
+Tag abuse and failure to apply appropriate tags will not be tolerated.
+Your channel may be filtered and rewards revoked.**

 ## How do I use it?